Spread Betting: Benefits & Risks

 Financial spread betting is exempt from UK stamp duty.

-The following table illustrates how a share investment held for 30 days might compare to the equivalent spread bet.
+The following table illustrates how an investment held for 30 days might compare to the equivalent spread bet:

 |Buy 10,000 shares||@ 140p||Buy £100 per point||@ 140.1p|